 hold a Diploma of the former Loughborough College of Technology

-have achieved the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate on the recommendation of the appropriate Faculty Board
+have achieved the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate

-hold any other qualification approved by a Faculty Board
+hold any other qualification approved by the Academic Registrar (or his/her nominee) in consultation with the Dean of the relevant School (or his/her nominee) acting on behalf of Senate

 2. Notwithstanding the provision of para.
-1 above, any candidate may be registered for a Postgraduate Certificate, subject to the approval of the Associate Dean (Teaching), provided that the candidate appears capable of successfully completing the requisite number of modules: such a candidate who accumulates subsequent credits eligible for consideration for the award of a Postgraduate Certificate may subsequently upgrade his/her registration for a Postgraduate Diploma or a Master's degree on the same programme of study in accordance with para.
+1 above, any candidate may be registered for a Postgraduate Certificate, subject to the approval of the Academic Registrar (or his/her nominee) in consultation with the Dean of the relevant School (or his/her nominee) acting on behalf of Senate, provided that the candidate appears capable of successfully completing the requisite number of modules: such a candidate who accumulates subsequent credits eligible for consideration for the award of a Postgraduate Certificate may subsequently upgrade his/her registration for a Postgraduate Diploma or a Master's degree on the same programme of study in accordance with para.
 27 of the above Regulations.

-3. Any candidate may be required by a Head of Department to take oral and/or written examinations and/or a course of study, prior to registration.
+3. Any candidate may be required by a Dean of School (or his/her nominee) to take oral and/or written examinations and/or a course of study, prior to registration.

 4. Candidates must possess GCSE English Language, at a minimum of Grade C, or an equivalent qualification acceptable to the University.

-5. Candidates who have been awarded credit by another Higher Education Institution will be considered for credit transfer or exemption from part of a programme of study by Senate on the recommendation of the appropriate Faculty Board.
+5. Candidates who have been awarded credit by another Higher Education Institution may be awarded credit transfer or exemption from part of a programme of study by the Academic Registrar (or his/her nominee) in consultation with the Dean of the relevant School (or his/her nominee) acting on behalf of Senate.

+JCN/15.06.11